akhattaway/pandas-challenge/README.md

 UT Xpert Learning Assistant, ChatGPT, UT Data Analytics Class Material, and reference to girHub user meltonme/pandas-challenge

 # Project status
 Complete.
 Options for improvement could improve quality with some better formatting features if time allows in future or it seems necessary.
+Commented out some for now because it was making numeric data string and unusable later on in code.